 The short version of the story goes something like this: in the summer of 2000 I found myself more inspired than I’d been in a long time, writing and recording songs for both this album and PAPER CHEST HAIR at the same time.
 I wrote enough songs to make each album a two or three-CD set, but never got around to recording some of my favourite things I’d written, and I kind of lost interest in this album before it was even finished.
 I started out thinking it was some of my best and most accessible work, and then decided it wasn’t that great after all — shades of what would happen a few years later with an album called OH YOU THIS.

-i definitely had the “accessible” part right; this music is disturbingly free of weirdness, and my working title was “almost normal”, which pretty much sums it up. on some level i probably decided it was time to get a bit more approachable and let some craft sneak into things, recording some of the songs i was writing in the traditional sense instead of improvising everything while it was being recorded.
+I had the “accessible” part right.
+This music is pretty free of weirdness, and my working title was Almost Normal, which just about sums it up.
+I think I decided it was time to get a bit more approachable and let more craft sneak into things, recording some of the songs I was writing in the traditional sense instead of improvising everything while it was being recorded.

-sound of the smell
+Sound of the Smell

 We Was Dead